 And as you have it, root beer is sometimes responsible for some dilemmas.
 This is why many parents (not just you) wonder if their kids can drink root beer.

 Yes, children can drink root beer.
-While root beer can be a fun addition to any celebration, there are also essential safety precautions that need to be taken into account when kids are consuming it.
+While root beer can be a fun addition to any celebration, there are also essential safety precautions that need to be taken into account when kids consume it.

-So, they need to drink it in moderation as it contains sugar and calories.
-In this blog post, we’ll discuss the benefits and the risks of giving children root beer and provide you with some helpful advice for ensuring your child is getting all the nutrition they need.
+So, they must drink it in moderation as it contains sugar and calories.
+In this blog post, we’ll discuss the benefits and risks of giving children root beer and provide some helpful advice for ensuring your child gets all the nutrition they need.
 Read on to learn more about this delicious yet potentially dangerous beverage.

 A Brief Historical Background Of Root Beer